prove-ai/observability-pipeline/user-docs/guides/deployment-guide.md

 ### 3. Test Trace Ingestion

-For detailed instructions on installing `otel-cli` and sending test traces, see [Send Your First Trace in Architecture Guide](architecture.md#send-your-first-trace).
+For detailed instructions on installing `otel-cli` and sending test traces, see [Send Your First Trace in Quick Start Guide](quick-start.md#send-your-first-trace).

 **Quick verification after sending a test trace:**